Key subgroups in the Polish group of all automorphisms of the rational circle: Inj-key subgroups which are not co-minimal

 \sk (2) The induced actions of $G$ on the orbits (as circularly ordered sets) $\Q_0^{-}$ or $\Q_0^{+}$ are circularly identical with the original action of $G$ on $\Q_0$.
-As to the action of $G$ on $J$, let be a circular isomorphism between finite subsets of $J$.
+As to the action of $G$ on $J$, let

+be a circular isomorphism between finite subsets of $J$.
 For every $u_i$ and $v_i$ choose the corresponding filter bases $\xi_{u_i}, \xi_{v_i}$ in such a way that the initial intervals $[a_{1i},b_{1i}]$ of all $u_i$-s are pairwise disjoint and similarly the initial intervals $[c_{1i},d_{1i}]$ of all $v_i$-s are pairwise disjoint.

-The rest is quite similar to the proof of (1). \end{proof}
+Applying the preceding inductive construction (similar to the part (1)) simultaneously on these pairwise disjoint initial intervals, and using circular ultrahomogeneity at each finite stage, we obtain \(g\in G\) such that \(g(u_i)=v_i\) for all \(i=1,\ldots,m\).